emzsiko/Sugar-Rush-Platformer/README.md

 **Sugar Rush**

-A level of a platformer game using Arcade Phsyics in Phaser.
+A level of a platformer game using Arcade Physics in Phaser.

 Uses the following packs from [Kenny Assets](https://kenney.nl/assets), with gratitude: